 The Department of Religious Studies at the University of Colorado Boulder takes as its mission the goal of understanding this complex phenomenon we call religion.
 In particular, all of the faculty in Religious Studies in their research and teaching weave in the study of religions with an attention to the complexities of historical context and of our contemporary world.
 Understanding religious practices and traditions is fundamental to understanding how to live in our brave new world of the 21st century.

-Our graduates go on to many exciting careers, such as teaching at both the high school and college level, advanced graduate study, law school, journalism, and nonprofit and NGO work, and much more.
-For more information on Department alumni and their accomplishments, see our Alumni News and Events page.
+Our graduates go on to many exciting careers, such as teaching at both the high school and college level, advanced graduate study, law school, journalism, nonprofit and NGO work, and much more.

-If you have any questions about your study in the Department of Religious Studies at the University of Colorado feel free to contact the Director of Undergraduate Studies, Deborah Whitehead.
+If you have any questions about your study in the Department of Religious Studies at the University of Colorado feel free to contact the Director of Undergraduate Studies, Samuel Boyd.
 If you have technical questions about fulfilling CU requirements, contact the Advising Center's Advisor for Religious Studies, Allison Frey, at Allison.Frey@Colorado.edu.